solaade0101/CoverCoop/README.md

-SafeDrive is a blockchainbased gamified insurance protocol that rewards safe driving behavior with STX tokens and reduces premiums through verifiable driving data on the Stacks network.
+CoverCoop is a blockchainbased gamified insurance protocol that rewards safe driving behavior with STX tokens and reduces premiums through verifiable driving data on the Stacks network.

  Overview

-SafeDrive revolutionizes the insurance industry by leveraging smart contracts to:
+CoverCoop revolutionizes the insurance industry by leveraging smart contracts to:
  Track and reward safe driving behavior with STX token rewards Dynamically reduce insurance premiums based on verified driving data Gamify safe driving through scoring systems and achievement milestones